gbabichev/CertifyRDGAutomation/README.md

 Luckily, there exists a way to update SSL Certificates using PowerShell even if you don't have an RD Broker.

-1) Downlaod the script from the Releases.
+1) Download the script from the Releases.
 2) Open up Certify, and select your "Default Web Site" IIS site.
 3) Check the box for "Advanced Options"
 4) Click Scripting